 APCE 616 - Career Theory, Counseling and Assessment (3)

 Study theory and methods of career counseling, introduce and become familiar with career assessment instruments, and discuss current issues in the field of career counseling.
+Assessment fee required.

 APCE 617 - Play Therapy: Theory and Practicum (3)